 Model results for each species are presented below.
-Gear type is referenced to facilitate crosswalk between Section 2.0 Methods and Section 3.0 Results and to differentiate species where two models were developed.
-A brief overview of the model's performance and validation is provided, followed by a series of graphs and tables that provide opportunities for additional interpretation and inspection of results, where desired by the reader.
-Lastly, we identify which model was ultimately selected for inclusion in the final HSI equation for the species.
-Although all response curves use the same ranges of salinity and temperature on their axes, models should only be applied to the data range used in each of the analyses, as shown in the figures provided in the Preparation of Environmental Data subsection.
+Gear type is referenced to facilitate crosswalk between sections of this report and to differentiate species where two models were developed.
+A brief overview of the models' performance and validation is provided, followed by a series of graphs and tables that provide opportunities for additional interpretation and inspection of results, where desired by the reader.
+Lastly, we identify which water quality model was ultimately selected for inclusion in the final HSI model for the species.
+Although all response curves use the same ranges of salinity and temperature on their axes, the models should only be applied to the data range used in each of the analyses, as shown in the figures provided in the Preparation of Environmental Data subsection and indicated below for each species.